LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/the-javascript-language.rst

 Each programming language has its own collection of advantages, drawbacks, conveniences, and annoying quirks.
-Certain tasks fit one particular language better than the others, but many tasks run equally well regarless of the platform.
+Certain tasks fit one particular language better than the others, but many tasks run equally well regardless of the platform.

 .. index:: JavaScript